 How Long Do You Have to File a Florida Slip and Fall Lawsuit?

-Under Florida Statutes § 95.11(3)(a), slip and fall injury claimants have up to four years after their accident occurred to file a lawsuit.
+Under Florida Statutes § 95.11(3)(a), slip and fall injury claimants have up to two years after their accident occurred to file a lawsuit.
 However, filings for wrongful death lawsuits are limited to just two years.
 This law imposes the statute of limitations that specifies the maximum time you have to pursue compensation after sustaining accident-related injuries.
 If you do not file your case before this deadline expires, the court will permanently dismiss your case unless you qualify for an exception.

 The statute of limitations exists, in part, to ensure potential defendants need not worry about being taken to court for an event that occurred decades ago.
 A time limit also helps to guarantee that vital evidence supporting either side isn’t lost over time.
 Our slip and fall attorneys will ensure all legal deadlines are met.